The Spellbook Library

 The Spellbook Library is a Japanese manga series written and illustrated by Uta Isaki.
 Published in English first, the series began serialization on Kodansha USA's platform Kodansha Reader Portal on November 18, 2023.
-As of December 2024, the series' individual chapters have been collected into two volumes.
+As of January 2026, the series is complete and individual chapters have been collected into four volumes.

 Plot

 Yan grew up a troublemaker.
 However, when he was attacked by a spellbeast, his life was saved by spellbook librarians.
 Following these events, Yan decides to become spellbook librarian himself.
 On the day of the employment exam, he meets Tohru, a mysterious boy who also wants become a librarian for personal reasons.
 Together, they pass the test and must then learn how to become better spellbook librarians.

 Production

 When Isaki first began working as a manga artist, they mostly wrote seinen and shōjo manga.
 However, they had wanted to try writing a more traditional shōnen manga and began planning a story for one.
 Eventually, an editor reached out to them to create a title for the Kodansha Reader Portal platform, so Isaki decided to base it on their planned story.